CSC1-1101-TTh9-S21/ps7/README.md

 ---

 ## Step 4: Write the `greyscale()` function
 To make an image greyscale, you simply take the average of all three RGB values at each pixel.
 Use the `colorswitch()` function I've provided as a guide.
 More details are provided in the comments in `ps7.py`.
+Don't forget to add your new button to the dictionary `effects`.
 Here's what the greyscale tiger should look like:

 <img src="img/greyscaletiger.png" width=300>

 ## Step 5: Write the `monochrome()` function
 To make an image monochrome, take each pixel and sum all three components.
 If the sum exceeds some threshold, set all three components of the pixel to white (i.e., `[255, 255, 255]`).
 Otherwise, set all three components of the pixel to black (i.e. `[0,0,0]`).
 Use the `colorswitch()` function as a guide.
+Don't forget to add your new button to the dictionary `effects`.
 Here's what my monochrome tiger looks like.
 You should try several thresholds and pick the one that looks the best.

 <img src="img/monochrometiger.png" width=300>